IkaKomura/ESP_distance_sensing_ble/README.md

 ## Changes Made

-Changed the code for automatic connection and reconnection to the server. added a debug function, BlinkLED with a led  that's blinking in a rate based on the RSSI value. added in definitions for Unlikely Maker Feather S3 board added more serial monitor debug outputs.
+- Changed the code for automatic connection and reconnection to the server.
+- Added a debug function, BlinkLED with a led  that's blinking in a rate based on the RSSI value.
+- Added in definitions for Unlikely Maker Feather S3 board
+- Added more serial monitor debug outputs.
 ## Tech Stack

 The following materials and software were used for the development:

-ESP32 Development Board (BLE 5.0 capable)
+- ESP32 Development Board (BLE 5.0 capable)
-PlatformIO on Visual Studio Code
+- PlatformIO on Visual Studio Code

 ## Original Project